sebgoa/cloudstack-books/en/clients.markdown

 With this short intro, you are well on your way to using jclouds-cli.
 Check out the interactive shell, the blobstore and the chef facility to automate VM configuration.
+Remember that jclouds is also and actually foremost a java library that you can use to write other applications.

 Apache Libcloud
 ===============
-There are many tools available to interface with the CloudStack API.
-Apache Libcloud is one of those.
+There are many tools available to interface with the CloudStack API, we just saw jClouds.
+Apache Libcloud is another one, but this time Python based.
 In this section we provide a basic example of how to use Libcloud with CloudStack.
 It assumes that you have access to a CloudStack endpoint and that you have the API access key and secret key of a user.